 How to Deliver a Superior Meeting Experience with a Purpose-Built Webcam

-While the experience of using embedded cameras is variable – sometimes good, often terrible – the experience with webcams is generally outstanding and highly predictable.
-This is because webcams are purpose-built for the job.
+While the experience of using embedded cameras is variable – sometimes good, often terrible – the experience with business-grade webcams is generally outstanding and highly predictable.
+These webcams are purpose-built for the job.

-A high-quality webcam will include a number of features that enhance the image.
-One of the most important is the ability to compensate for poor lighting – helpful when the speaker is in the shadows or the lighting is simply too dark.
+A business-grade webcam will include a number of features that enhance the image.
+One of the most important is the ability to compensate for poor lighting.
 Logitech Brio for instance uses RightLight™ 3 and high dynamic range (HDR) technology to highlight the subject (rather than the background), so the speaker is always clearly visible.

 Another consideration: integrations and certifications.
 Webcams that are certified for video conferencing software like Google Meet, Microsoft Teams, and Zoom help ensure problem-free meetings.
 For instance, certifying the Brio webcam for Windows Hello™ makes video conferencing both easier to start and more secure.
 Meeting participants simply look into the camera to log in.
 Certifications like these are enormously beneficial to IT as they empower end users and reduce calls to the helpdesk.

 And finally, webcams allow people to look their very best.
 And that’s important because users who are confident about how they look are far more likely to use the video technology that IT has invested in.